esin87/ga-project-1/README.md

-# Trivia Game
+# Trivia Game - Jeopardy style

 Testing your knowledge should always be a fun game, because it makes the user WANT to take part in the quiz instead of the dreaded feeling of them HAVING to.
 I know we don't get quizzed on the information we've learned from SEI course but it's nice to know if we're able to speak the engineering lingo in the real world.
+Instead of straight up quizzing you "What does HTML stand for?"
+I've incorporated the quiz to be like Jeopardy style.

 ## Table of Contents:
 - [User Stories](https://github.com/daisyy125/ga-project-1#user-stories)